Rocky1215/Pygame_Coding_Rocky/README.md

 Different projects I made from the Coding in Python Book that's all pygame.
+I add on to this periodically so be sure to check from time to time for new projects.
+Of course, this is all just from the book.
+You'll probably have to install pygame and pygame zero to run these files.
+I did this through the pip installer.